 The Company is listed as a Tier 2 mining exploration issuer.
-The Financial Statements present the consolidated operations of the Company and its subsidiary.
 The Company is primarily engaged in the acquisition, exploration and development of mineral properties in the state of Oaxaca, Mexico (via its subsidiary) and Quebec, Canada.
-At February 28, 2021, the Company had no revenue producing operations and has an accumulated deficit of \$5,606,366 (February 29, 2020 - \$5,363,522) since its inception.
-The Company has working capital of \$667,179 (February 28, 2020 - \$239).
+At May 31, 2021, the Company had no revenue producing operations and has an accumulated deficit of \$5,671,742 (February 28, 2021 - \$5,606,366) since its inception.
+The Company has working capital of \$1,215,128 (February 28, 2021 - \$667,179).
 During the year ended February 28, 2021, the Company closed a non-brokered private placement financing in the gross amount of \$926,800 (see also "Liquidity and Capital Resources").
+During the period ended May 31, 2021, 6,807,500 of the outstanding share warrants were exercised for gross proceeds of \$658,350.
 The Company will periodically have to raise funds to continue operations and, although it has been successful in doing so in the past, there is no assurance it will be able to do so in the future.

-During and after the year ended February 28, 2021, the COVID-19 pandemic has caused significant and negative impact to the economy.
+During and after the three months ended May 31, 2021, the COVID-19 pandemic has relatively stabilized in Mexico, access to vaccines has become more widespread, but the impact on the national and local economies remains significant, negative, and widespread.
 The Company continues to monitor and assess the impact on its business activities.
-During the operating year, the Company was impacted by having to temporarily suspend exploration activities on its properties in Mexico but is currently re-engaging with local communities in order to fully resume exploration activities.
-The full impact is uncertain, and it is difficult to reliably measure the extent of the effect of the COVID-19 pandemic on future financial results.
+Most communities in the company's project areas have re-opened to outsider access, at least on a limited basis under each community's specific protocols, and we are re-engaging with communities to regain full access for exploration work.
+With overall vaccination rates still well below the optimal 70%, and with the advent of the recent COVID-19 Delta variant, the full impact remains uncertain, and it is difficult to reliably measure the extent of the effect of the COVID-19 pandemic on future financial results.